What to Do After a Car Accident?

 While there are certain things you should do after an accident, at the same time, there are things you should not do.
 Here are our top four:

-It is easy to get caught up after an accident and say “I’m sorry” or even look for things you could have done to prevent the accident.
-This is the worst thing you can do after a car accident.
-Even if you are not 100 percent who was at fault, do not take any blame.
-It may even be best not to talk to the other driver outside of exchanging information.
+It is easy to get caught up after an accident and say “I’m sorry” or look for things you could have done to prevent the accident.
+Even if you think the crash was your fault, more information that comes out later might show that you were not.
+Right after a crash when emotions are running high is not the time to discuss who is to blame.
+Rather, it is usually best not to talk to the other driver outside of exchanging information.

 Avoid a cash payoff after an accident because:

-- You sustained worse injuries than they first appeared: The other person’s offer might cover the cost of the repairs to your vehicle.
+- Your injuries may be worse than they first appear: The other person’s offer might cover the cost of the repairs to your vehicle.
 But what happens when your neck begins to hurt?
-Or do you have to go to the ER with a splitting headache?
+Or you have to go to the ER with a splitting headache?
 Signs of an injury can take days to appear.
 You want to know you are covered if you need to go to the doctor or take time off from work.
+Medical bills and lost wages from an accident can quickly add up to hundreds of thousands of dollars.

 Protect your rights after an accident